bcgov/python_beginning/01_ToolOrientation/VSCode_Virtualenv.md

 **windows instructions**
 * list existing branches
+* get the latest changes that were made last night
 ```
 c:
 cd c:/training/python
 git branch -a
+git pull origin master
 ```

 ### Create a new branch for the training
 * we are going to create a separate branch for the training.
 * this will allow you to make changes to your version of the training
 * allows me to make changes as I go.
 * later on if you want you can merge these changes into a single branch